-Confirmation Agreement for VITA – due by January 27, 2017 (for SMU law students)
+Confirmation Agreement for VITA – due by January or February, 2018 (for SMU law students only)

-VITA Site List - tentative (final dates and time for 2017 coming soon)
+VITA Site List - final dates and time for 2018

-Mandatory VITA Tests – January 27, 2017 due by 5 p.m.; you may submit tests later but do NOT schedule site hours until all tests are completed.
-After completing the required tests; then print the Volunteer Standards of Conduct Agreement (Form 13615) with test results INCLUDING your contact information, and submit to Lynn Moubry in the Public Service Office (Carr Collins Jr. Hall, suite 320).
+Mandatory VITA Tests – January 26, 2018 due by 5 p.m. or by the end of February 2018 at the latest; you may submit tests later but do NOT schedule site hours until all tests are completed.
+After completing the required tests; then print and sign the Volunteer Standards of Conduct Agreement (Form 13615) with test results INCLUDING your contact information, and submit to Lynn Moubry in the Public Service Office (Carr Collins Jr. Hall, suite 320).
 The Sponsoring partner name/site name is: SMU Dedman School of Law.

 Logistics of the VITA program are as follows:

-- All SMU law student participants must complete the Mandatory VITA Tests due by Friday, January 27th.
+- All SMU law student participants should complete the Mandatory VITA Tests due by Friday, January 26th.
 You may submit tests later; however, do NOT schedule site hours until all tests are completed and the Volunteer Agreement (form 13615) has been submitted to Lynn Moubry in the Public Service Office.